 Heat 1 tablespoon oil over medium-high heat in a nonstick skillet.
-Brown chops on both sides.
+Add chops and brown on both sides.

-Tightly cover baking dish with foil and place in center of oven.
+Tightly cover baking dish with foil and place in the center of the oven.
 Cook for 45 minutes.

-Remove from oven, turn chops over, re-cover, and return to oven for another 45 minutes.
+Remove from the oven, turn chops over, re-cover, and return to oven for another 45 minutes.

-Meanwhile, thoroughly mix together 2 teaspoons room-temperature butter and 2 teaspoons all-purpose flour (this is called a beurre manié).
+Meanwhile, thoroughly mix together the butter and flour (this is called a beurre manié).

 Pour the puree into a skillet and bring to a simmer over medium heat.

 Add the beurre manié a bit at a time until it's all used, continuing to stir until thickened.
-Taste, adjust seasonings, and serve over chops.
+Taste, adjust the seasonings, and serve over chops.